lucidrains/x-transformers/README.md

 Update 2: <a href="https://arxiv.org/abs/2305.19268">Counter</a> to Tim's assertion that outliers are needed, and potentially even <a href="https://arxiv.org/abs/2306.12929">some solutions</a>

+Update 3: Used by <a href="https://www.adept.ai/blog/persimmon-8b">8B parameter LLM</a> successfully

 ```python
 import torch
 from x_transformers import TransformerWrapper, Decoder